What’s going on when your pulse is 110 at rest but you don’t smoke or eat caffeine?

 A heart rate at rest of 110 is outside the normal range.

-“The pulse at rest should usually be between 60 and 100 bpm,” says Daniel P. Morin, MD, FACC, Director of Electrophysiology Research and Director of Cardiovascular Research for the Ochsner Health System.
+“The pulse at rest should usually be between 60 and 100 bpm,” says Daniel P. Morin, MD, FACC, formerly Director of both Electrophysiology Research and Cardiovascular Research for Ochsner Health System, and currently Professor of Medicine and Cardiology at University of California, San Francisco.

 “Faster than that may still be normal for some patients, or it may indicate something abnormal,” continues Dr. Morin. at rest